jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 * **The new UI itself**

-  The new UI was indeed a complete rewrite, from scratch with microservices, nodejs and react.
+  The new UI was indeed a complete rewrite, from scratch with microservices, Node.js and React.
 It was a massive undertaking.

 * **Data migration**

-  The new model was radically different from the old model, so we had to at some point switch databases, applications, everything, from the old model to the new.
-It wasn't trivial at all, let alone doing it without impacting day-to-day operations.
+  The new model was radically different from the old model so, at some point, we had to switch databases, applications, everything, from the old model to the new.
+It was no small feat, especially since it had to be done without impacting day-to-day operations.
 It's not like we could start the new system with a blank database and tell everybody to set everything up again, manually, from scratch.
 We had to come up with an unobtrusive transition plan.